How to Sleep Better: Follow the Laws of Nature for an Optimal Night’s Sleep

 Sunlight enters your eyes and directly influences your brain.

-Your brain recognizes daytime by the light intensity and spectrum and sets your inner clock.
+Your brain recognizes daytime by light intensity and spectrum, setting your inner clock.

 Primarily, it reacts to the morning and evening light.
-This is different from daylight due to a more significant yellow portion.
+This differs from daylight because of a more pronounced yellow tint.

 Artificial Lights and Sleep Disturbances